Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

 \subsection{Simulating MARL Tasks}

-A critical constraint in learning algorithms for control is its training efficiency due to its sample complexity \citep{daskalakis2022complexity}.
+A lingering concern for MARL algorithms is its learning complexity \cite{daskalakis2022complexity}.
 Often, in order to acquire valuable behaviors, it requires significant computational resources.
-This constraint arises from various factors, mostly notably sample inefficiency and brittle optimization landscape \citep{gu2017qprop, vanhasselt2018deep, tucker2018mirage, henderson2019deep}.
+This constraint arises from various factors, namely sample inefficiency and a brittle optimization landscape \cite{gu2017qprop, vanhasselt2018deep, tucker2018mirage, henderson2019deep}.

-Sample efficiency is broken down into two factors: the number of interactions required by each agent and the cost associated with each interaction \citep{Huh2023isaacteams}.
-It is important to emphasize the pivotal role that simulators play in this equation.
-Not only can simulators help reduce the resource requirements for sample collection, but in fact, they can also enhance the learning process by yielding higher-quality samples through greater accessibility, stability, accuracy and precision of the retrieved data.
+Sample efficiency is broken down into two factors: the number of environment interactions required by each agent to learn and generalize and the cost associated with each interaction \cite{Huh2023isaacteams}.
+Hence, it is important to emphasize the pivotal role that simulators play in this equation, as they can enhance the learning process by yielding higher-quality samples through greater accessibility, stability, accuracy, and precision of the retrieved data.

-In recent years, the processing capabilities of massively parallelizable processors, such as graphic processing units (GPUs) and tensor processing units (TPUs), have advanced significantly.
-This progress has opened up exciting possibilities for leveraging this technology to simulate highly complex tasks effectively, minimizing the cost of simulating large number of trajectories.
-These processors are specifically designed to handle parallel computations efficiently by executing tasks simultaneously on a large scale, enabling simulations to run orders-of-magnitude faster compared to conventional CPU-based implementations.
-There have been notable efforts to develop task-specific \citep{Dalton2019atari} and general physics-based simulators, such as IsaacSims \citep{makoviychuk2021isaac} and Brax \citep{freeman2021brax} that leverage GPUs.
-Many of these simulators primarily concentrate on addressing single-agent problems, with some addressing their extension to MAS \citep{chen2022towards, gu2023safe, Huh2023isaacteams, flair2023jaxmarl}.
-In turn, there exists promising potential to further optimize and extend the usage of vectorized processing to MAS scenarios \citep{lan2021warpdrive}.
+\paragraph{Parallelized and Vectorized Processing} Over the past several decades, the processing capabilities of massively parallelizable processors, such as graphic processing units (GPUs) and tensor processing units (TPUs), have advanced significantly.
+This progress has opened up exciting possibilities for leveraging this technology to simulate highly complex tasks effectively, minimizing the cost of simulating a large number of trajectories.
+These processors are specifically designed to handle parallel computations efficiently by executing tasks simultaneously on a large scale, enabling simulations to run orders of magnitude faster compared to conventional CPU-based implementations.
+There have been notable efforts to develop task-specific \cite{Dalton2019atari} and general physics-based simulators, such as IsaacSims \cite{makoviychuk2021isaac}, Brax \cite{freeman2021brax}, and MuJoCo XLA that leverage GPUs.
+Many of these simulators primarily concentrate on addressing single-agent problems, with some addressing their extension to MAS \cite{chen2022towards, gu2023safe, Huh2023isaacteams, flair2023jaxmarl}.
+In turn, there exists promising potential to further optimize and extend the usage of vectorized processing to MAS scenarios \cite{lan2021warpdrive, lechner2023gigastep}.